 In 1892, its then-pastor, Monsignor Thomas Sim Lee, purchased the land on which the current church structure is located on Rhode Island Avenue, NW.
 He commissioned the architect Christopher Grant LaFarge to work on the design of the new church structure.
 LaFarge had worked on the plans for the Cathedral of St. John the Divine in New York City and the Cathedral of St. James in Seattle.
 His church design was accepted in 1893.
 The cornerstone was laid and blessed in 1893 and the first Mass celebrated in 1895.
 Construction continued in various stages with the dome put in place in 1913.
 After Monsignor Lee's death, the new pastor, Fr.
 Edward Buckey, completed the interior.

-In 1947, Pope Pius XII separated Washington from Baltimore and made Washington an independent Archdiocese.
-At the same time, St. Matthew's was named the Cathedral and Mother Church of the new archdiocese.
+In 1939, St. Matthew's was designated a Cathedral when the combined Archdiocese of Baltimore and Washington was created under the leadership of Archbishop Michael Curley of Baltimore.
+Upon Curley's death in 1947, Washington was separated from Baltimore and the Archdiocese of Washington was established.
+St. Matthew's became the Mother Church of the new archdiocese.
 In 1974, the Cathedral of St. Matthew the Apostle was placed on the National Register of Historic Places.

 On November 25,1963, the funeral of the 35th President of the United States, John F. Kennedy was celebrated in the Cathedral and is memorialized by a marble plaque imposed in the floor immediately before the gates of the sanctuary commemorating the place where his casket was placed for the funeral Mass and rites.
 Funeral services have also been held at the Cathedral for other notables, such as the Chief Justice of the U.S. Supreme Court William Rehnquist and Associate Justice William J. Brennan.